-The County's funds are extremely limited as compared to needs and should always be considered as a secondary resource to help fill a program/project's budgetary gap.
+The County's funds are extremely limited as compared to needs and should always be considered as a secondary resource to help fill a program/project's congetary gap.
 Applicants must demonstrate that all efforts have been made to leverage other resources for the project before funding is considered.

 Please complete the following annual budget.
 Provide total budget information for the program year and a breakdown of costs associated with providing service to Nassau County residents.
-Note: If the line items shown are not applicable to your activity, please attach an appropriate budget.
+Note: If there is funding for multiple programs, please provide budgets for each program.
+If the line items shown are not applicable to your activity, please attach an appropriate budget.

 Expense Category Overall Program Budget (To serve all program recipients) Nassau County Funds Request

-Salaries & Fringes \$ \$
+Salaries & Fringes (10 serve all program recipients) ¢ Tunus Request

+J . Φ

 Supplies & Materials \$ \$

-Copy Work/Printed Materials S \$
+Copy Work/Printed Materials \$ \$

 Mileage \$ \$

 Utilities \$ \$

 Audit \$ \$

 Space Rental \$ \$

 Other: (Specify) \$ \$

 Total Budget \$ \$

-Total Nassau County Funds Requ ested S
+Total Nassau County Funds Requested \$

-Board of County Commissioners Approved: Sept.
-26, 2022 Nassau County, Florida Reviewed/Amended: Section IX - Nonprofit Grant Funding Policy Page 7 of 7 Will there be on-going operational and maintenance costs?
-Yes No If so, who will pay for these costs: Identify Other Funding Sources: Identify commitments or applications for funds from other sources to implement this specific activity.
-If other funds have been approved, attach evidence of commitment.
-Amount of Funds Available Date Available Funding Source If your program is not awarded any funds, what would happen to your program: Scale down the program resulting in less clients served Estimated reduction in clients served Make changes to the program without reducing the number of clients served Make up the differences with other funds available to my agency
+Board of County Commissione Nassau County, Florida rs Reviewe Approved: Sept.
+26, 2022 ed/Amended: Section IX - Nonprofit Grant I Funding Policy ed/Amended: Page 7 of 7 Will there be on-going operational and maintenance costs?
+Yes No If so, who will pay for these costs: Identify Other Funding Sources: Identify commitments or applications for have been approved, attach evidence of or funds from other source to implement to commitment. this specific activity.
+If other funds Funding Source Amount of Funds Avar.
+Ve Date Available Scale down the program resulting Estimated reduction Make changes to the program w ved